Frequently asked questions

 2016-02-24 TO ALL VISITORS: for security reasons, we do not keep inactive accounts.
 If you requested an account and you never logged in or you did not log in since some months, your account will be deleted.
 Thank you.

 2016-10-10 WE DO NOT offer automatic account registration anymore.
 Many people requested a member account in the past and did not use it or were inactive after one visit.
-From now on, if you want to request a new account, you need to contact the administrator.
+From now on, if you want any information, you need to contact the administrator.

 2016-02-24 À TOUS LES VISITEURS : pour des raisons de sécurité, nous ne conservons pas les comptes inactifs.
 Si vous avez demandé un nouveau compte et que vous ne vous êtes jamais connecté ou que vous ne vous êtes pas connecté depuis quelques mois, votre compte sera supprimé.
 Merci.

 2016-10-10 NOUS N'OFFRONS PLUS l'enregistrement automatique de nouveaux comptes.
 Plusieurs personnes ont demandé un compte-membre par le passé et ne l'ont jamais utilisé ou sont devenus inactifs après une seule visite.
-Désormais, si vous désirez un nouveau compte, vous devez communiquer avec l'administrateur.
+Désormais, si vous désirez des informations, vous devez communiquer avec l'administrateur.

 We welcome all bearers of the name and allied families.
-We hope you will find here answers to your questions and useful tips and details.
+We hope you will find here answers to your questions and useful details.

 How to log in?